Ken Buchholz, Center Director, Audubon Center at Riverlands

 Jean graduated from University of Mary Washington in Virginia with a B.S. in Biology.
 Her early biology career included work as an aquarist in Mississippi as well as behavioral research in mice at the Medical University of South Carolina.
 After moving to the St. Louis area with her husband Bernie, Jean worked in the pharmaceutical research industry and received her MA in Biology from Washington University.
 Her love of the outdoors and birds led her to pursue further employment and volunteer opportunities including internships with USFWS, volunteer positions with MDC, Missouri Ozark Forest Ecosystem Project crew leader, as well as songbird mist netting with the World Bird Sanctuary field studies team.
 Her field work has focused on projects monitoring bird populations in wetlands, forests and grasslands.
 Jean is also an active board member of Saint Louis Audubon Society.
 Jean’s hobbies include hiking, bird watching, reading and traveling.

-Julie Watson, Education Manager, Audubon Center at Riverlands:
+Michelle Wiegand, Education Manager, Audubon Center at Riverlands:

 John McGrath, Weekend Visitor Assistant, Audubon Center at Riverlands:

 John graduated from the University of Missouri-St. Louis with a B.A. in History and an M.S. in Biology; he is currently working on his dissertation for an EdD in Science Education also from UMSL.
 John has worked as a field biologist for the Universities of Missouri Columbia & St. Louis and the Missouri Department of Conservation.
 John has also worked as a burn crew member for the Nature Conservancy and as a high school science instructor for the St. Louis Public Schools.
 Currently John is an adjunct professor at both the University of Missouri – St. Louis and Harris Stowe State University.
 When not working, John can often be found canoeing the numerous rivers of Missouri.